NERSC/data-seminars/README.md

 Feel free to contact the host with questions or requests for time with the speaker.

 ### Videos:
-We now post videos to [YouTube](https://www.youtube.com/playlist?list=PL20S5EeApOSvkewFIuz2scAEkbnBIlzYy).
+Video recordings are available on [YouTube](https://www.youtube.com/playlist?list=PL20S5EeApOSvkewFIuz2scAEkbnBIlzYy).

 ### Past years:
 [2019](2019.md)